 What does it mean to be a Green Beauty Company?

-Green beauty represents a field within the beauty and cosmetics industry.
-It generally refers to products made with natural ingredients (true-to-nature), natural ingredients extracted from plants (in the lab), and non-toxic ingredients synthetically-made (in the lab).
+Represents a field within the beauty and cosmetics industry.
+It generally refers to products made with natural ingredients (true-to-nature), plant extracts (made in the lab), and synthetic, non-toxic, ingredients (made in the lab).

 Our vision at Miiko Skin Co is to retain the utmost ingredient integrity and formulate simple recipes.
 Each ingredient is added for a purpose, nothing more, nothing less.

-Mindful Packaging - Dark blue and amber glass containers are the best at preserving the quality of a product.
-As well, they do not leech into the product.
+Glass Packaging - Dark blue and amber glass containers are the best at preserving the quality of a product.
+Some plastic and aluminum packaging can break down over time and leech ingredients into the product. :(

-Refillable & Returnable - taking responsibility for our packaging after it has left HQ
+Refillable & Returnable - taking responsibility for our packaging after it has left HQ.
+Check out this video

 Green beauty is not a marketing platform.
 Green beauty is a movement.